UWrc/UWrc.github.io/docs/storage/gui.md

 Steps for connecting to Kopah:

 1. For ease of use, a pre-configured connection profile for Kopah is available. [<ins>**Click this link to Download the profile**</ins>](/files/kopah.cyberduckprofile).
 After the file is finished downloading, change the filename to `kopah.cyberduckprofile`.
-You may decide to move this file from your Downloads directory and store it in a more peranent location.
+You may decide to move this file from your Downloads directory and store it in a more permanent location.
 Once the file is in its final location, double-click it within a file explorer it will open in Cyberduck.

 1. Open a new Cyberduck window and locate the **Open Connection** Icon.